dudenzz/bow_classifier/README.md

     - each token is put to lowercase

-3. creating a wordmap
+3. creating the wordmap

     - each token is processed (at this moment it is put to lowercase)

     - an identifier is assigned to each new unique token

-    - the corpus term frequency and inverse document frequency are calculated for each token
+    - the corpus term frequency (ctf) and inverse document frequency (idf) are calculated for each token

+4. cleaning the wordmap

+    - if a token didn't achieve mininimal required idf (min_idf) it is removed
+    - if a token didn't achieve minimal ctf (min_ctf) it is removed
+    - if a token didn't appear in minimal number of documents (min_docs)
+    - if a token exceeded idf maximum (max_idf) it is removed
+    - if there are more token than the specified number (ntokens), the tokens are sorted in the $ctf \cdot idf$ order (descending) and only top $ntokens$ tokens are selected